 The overall goal of the Department of Pathology & Laboratory Medicine Faculty Development Program is to develop healthy, successful individuals, guiding them on career paths utilizing their strongest assets.
 To that end, we strive to establish, develop, and facilitate positive, enduring, and mutually beneficial mentoring relationships, which allow Mentees to plan, learn and grow, and which renew and reward mentors through the experience of encouraging, motivating, and inspiring others.
 The objectives of the mentoring program are to assist junior faculty in developing the following critical skills:

-To participate in the mentoring program contact Meenakshi Singh, MD, Russell J. Eilers, MD Endowed Chair and Professor, Department of Pathology and Laboratory Medicine or Robert Klein, PhD, Vice Chancellor for Academic Affairs, Dean of Graduate Studies, Associate Dean for Professional Development and Faculty Affairs, and Professor of Anatomy & Cell Biology.
+To participate in the mentoring program contact Timothy A. Fields, MD, PhD, Professor and Vice Chair for Research & Faculty Development, Department of Pathology and Laboratory Medicine or Robert Klein, PhD, Vice Chancellor for Academic Affairs, Dean of Graduate Studies, Associate Dean for Professional Development and Faculty Affairs, and Professor of Anatomy & Cell Biology.

 Department Mentoring Program